braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 #### Limitations

 - Nested data can only be sent with [custom events]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/) and [purchase events]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/purchase_events/).
-- Event property objects that contain array or object values can have an event property payload of up to 50KB.
+- Event property objects that contain array or object values can have an event property payload of up to 50 KB.
 - The following SDK versions support nested objects:

 {% sdk_min_versions web:3.3.0 ios:4.3.1 android:1.0.0 %}